lue-bird/generate-elm/contributing.md

 ## contributing 💙

+- share your thoughts
+- add more
+    - generators (html, ...)
+    - configuration options (generate in nearest let, ...)
+    - generator kinds (type annotation, type constructors, patterns, ...)
 - suggest smaller changes through a pull request
 - discuss bigger changes in an issue or in a github Discussion

-## you

-- share your thoughts
-- add support for other lens kinds
-- add `Config` option to transform record update syntax into lens syntax

 ## commits
 look like this: